 Skip to Content

-Charming 3 Day Maine Coast Road Trip Itinerary
+Charming 3 Day Maine Coast Road Trip Itinerary (Updated 2024)

+Maine is undoubtedly one of the most beautiful and scenic states in the US.
+It is also one of the top destinations on any East Coast fall foliage itinerary.
 Rocky coasts, lighthouses, lobster, quaint boutiques, sandy beaches, and plenty of ocean views.
-One of the best outdoor destinations in the US, Maine is the perfect road trip destination for three days of nature and adventure.
+One of the best outdoor destinations in the US, this 3 day Maine coast road trip is the perfect road trip destination for nature and adventure.

 A windjammer tall ship moored at the end of a jetty in Maine.

-3 Day Maine Coast Itinerary
+3 Day Maine Coast Road Trip Itinerary

 This 3-day Maine Coast Itinerary will take you from the lush wilderness and rocky coastlines of Acadia National Park to Kennebunkport’s charming, seaside fishing village.
 Along the way, you will be treated to some of the most charming, small towns with that New England feel.